Amor De Cosmos: Early life

 Amor De Cosmos was born William Alexander Smith in Windsor, Nova Scotia, to United Empire Loyalist parents.
 His education included a stint at King's College in Windsor, following which, around 1840, he became a mercantile clerk in Halifax, Nova Scotia.
 There he joined the Dalhousie University debating club and came under the influence of the Nova Scotia politician and reformer, Joseph Howe.
 In 1845, at the age of 20 he joined the Church of Jesus Christ of Latter-day Saints.
 In 1852, he left for New York on a steam ship stopping first in Boston.
-He settled in Kanesville, known as Council Bluffs, Iowa, for two months where he established a daguerreotype gallery.
+He settled in Kanesville, Iowa (today known as Council Bluffs), for two months where he established a daguerreotype gallery.
 But the following year the lure of the California Gold Rush beckoned, and Smith continued west, heading overland to Placerville, California.
 Here he set up a new studio and prospered taking pictures of the miners and their operations.
 Joined by his brother, the pair moved northwest to Oroville, California, where they engaged in various unspecified entrepreneurial ventures.
-In 1854, Smith successfully petitioned the California State Assembly to have his name changed to "Amor De Cosmos", a fancifully loose translation (using Latin and Greek roots) of "Lover of the Universe", although in Portuguese and Spanish, it literally means Love of Cosmos.
+In 1854, Smith successfully petitioned the California State Assembly to have his name changed to "Amor De Cosmos", which he incorrectly translated (possibly from Latin) as "Lover of the Cosmos".
+In Portuguese and Spanish, the name directly translates to Cosmos' Love, however it is unlikely his intention was to adopt a Spanish/Portuguese name, given the general sentiment among English speakers toward the Spanish-speaking and Portuguese-speaking world at the time.
 The name paid tribute, De Cosmos said, "to what I love most ...
 Love of order, beauty, the world, the universe."